FahadAlshehrii/DevOps_FastAPI_Pipeline/README.md

 ### 3. Deploy the Application

-Push any change to the `main` branch.
+Push any code changes to the `main` branch.
 The `.github/workflows/deploy.yml` pipeline will automatically log into Azure, build the Docker image, push it to the registry, SSH into the VM, and start the container on Port 8000.

 The app will be live at `http://<VM_PUBLIC_IP>:8000/docs`.

 ### 4. Tear It All Down

-When done, destroy all cloud resources to avoid unnecessary costs:
+When done, destroy all cloud resources to avoid unnecessary Azure costs:

 ```bash
 terraform destroy --auto-approve